asyncrom/gupy/README.md

 <img src="assets/IMG_2105.JPG" alt="drawing" width="200"/>

-Then, the hull was sanded down, to remove most of the defects.
+Then, the hull was sanded down, to remove most of the defects and irregularities.

 <img src="assets/20230301_093308.jpg" alt="drawing" width="400"/>